department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

 #### other

+- Eventually this same API would support data from Cerner.
+Thus the same API providing comprehensive data from Vista and/or Cerner where ever it is.
 - Provenance -- track where the data has come from, and if from multiple places track all.

 unknown (FHIR supports the following topics but unclear if this data exists in PHR)